 Hepatitis due to all these viruses presents clinically in a very similar fashion, especially during the acute phase of the illness.
-Thus a specific diagnosis only be made in the laboratory. can The majority of infections are totally asymptomatic, but common clinical features include: anorexia, nausea, vomiting, right upper quadrant pain AST raised ALT. and liver enzymes and Jaundice is the hall mark of infection, but tends to develop late.
+Thus a specific diagnosis only be made in the can laboratory.
+The majority of infections are totally asymptomatic, but common clinical features include: anorexia, nausea, vomiting, right upper quadrant pain and raised liver enzymes AST and ALT.
+Jaundice is the hall mark of infection, but tends to develop late.
 Anicteric cases are also very common.